quantumgardener/qg.blog/content/notes/Tags Are Not Knowledge.md

 >
 >  I also use them to set the type of content.
 If I have a note on a specific person that note gets the `#people` tag.
 A note on an application like [[OmniFocus]] would get the `#app` tag.
 A note on a book gets the `#book` tag.

 In my system, I do not tag notes with markers of what knowledge is within them.
 If I am tempted to tag with a concept, I'll find a way to rewrite my text to use a `[[link]]` instead.
 Curtis stores these in a `Tags` folder and identifies them with a `#tagnotes` "proper" tag.
-I'm more likely to treat these as synonymous with [[Maps of Content]] rather than as another point of friction to track.
+I'm more likely to treat these as synonymous with [[map of content]] rather than as another point of friction to track.

 ## Naming Tagnotes
 The pros and cons between title-case and lower-case tagnote names are fairly even.
 Title-case is a clear indication of a concept, but lower-case reads better when text is copied from this system into another.
 For that reason I've decided to go with lower-case.
 In cases where there is a constant mix of case around a particular note I can use the alias function.
 This will occur less frequently if I begin with lower-case.